 I HAVE MORE TIME FOR YOU.

 Most importantly, I have fewer patients than an insurance-driven practice, which means I have more time for you.
 We will have ample time during your visit to discuss your concerns.
 I am also much more accessible between visits for your phone calls and emails.
 When you have a concern, you call me directly, and can expect to get a personal reply to your questions and concerns in a timely manner.
 If you want to be seen on a more urgent basis, I can schedule you within a day or two, and I can typically see new patients within a few days.
 I have flexible hours, and can provide telepsychiatry (web-based care) in appropriate situations.

 WE TAILOR YOUR TREATMENT PLAN.

 Second, your treatment plan is tailored and chosen by us, not any third party.
 Simply, I work for you, with your best outcome in mind.
 In insurance-driven models, care is often split between multiple providers, with the psychiatric physician simply prescribing medication, and seeing multiple patients per hour.
-Though this model works for some patients, for many others, having a single clinician with ample time to listen, as well as the ability to flexibly utilize a variety of different tools (including psychotherapy) is a significant asset.
+Though this model works for some patients, for many others, having a single clinician with ample time to listen, as well as the ability to flexibly utilize a variety of different tools (including psychotherapy, non-invasive ketamine treatment, and more) is a significant asset.

 PAYMENT IS DIRECTLY TO THE PHYSICIAN.